• New? Start Here!

 Students bring enough chaos to the classroom that every organizational hack is useful – especially when it comes to organizing students’ classroom tools!
 Having students make their own DIY Seat Sack Chair Organizers is a great way to keep the classroom neat and organized, and because these seat sacks are made with inexpensive paper plates, they won’t break the budget!
-So great!
-Make a DIY Seat Sack Chair Pouch organizer for the back of classroom chairs!
-Paper plates make this project super affordable for all classroom budgets!

 If you’re using these DIY back of chair organizers with preschoolers, you might want to make them yourself and simply have the children decorate their seat pouches.
 They also serve as great name tags when the kids’ names are prominently written on them.